GoogleCloudPlatform/community/tutorials/run-symfony-on-appengine-standard/index.md

 ### Setup

 1. Follow the instructions to set up a
     [Google Cloud SQL Second Generation instance for MySQL][cloud-sql-create].

 1. Create a database for your Symfony application.
 Replace `INSTANCE_NAME` with the name of your instance:

         gcloud sql databases create symfonydb --instance=INSTANCE_NAME

 1. Enable the [Cloud SQL APIs][cloud-sql-apis] in your project.

 1. Follow the instructions to
     [install and run the Cloud SQL proxy client on your local machine][cloud-sql-install].
     The Cloud SQL proxy is used to connect to your Cloud SQL instance when running locally.
 This is so you can run database migrations locally to set up your production database.

       * Use the [Cloud SDK][cloud-sdk] from the command line to run the following command.
 Copy the `connectionName` value for the next step.
 Replace `INSTANCE_NAME` with the name of your instance:

             gcloud sql instances describe INSTANCE_NAME

       * Start the Cloud SQL proxy and replace `INSTANCE_CONNECTION_NAME` with the connection name you retrieved in the previous step:

             cloud_sql_proxy -instances=INSTANCE_CONNECTION_NAME=tcp:3306 &

-    **Note:** Include the `-credential_file` option when using the proxy, or authenticate with `gcloud`, to ensure proper authentication.
+        **Note**: Include the `-credential_file` option when using the proxy, or authenticate with `gcloud`, to ensure proper authentication.

 ### Configure